osrf/gazebo_user_guide/src/overview_intro.md

 Gazebo has historically been used as a research and developement tool for robotic researchers and engineers.
 Over the years, Gazebo's functionality has grown to encompass the follow use cases:

- * Regression testing:
- * Rapid prototyping: Design and develop robot and robot controllers with Gazebo's interfaces to ROS and Solidworks.
+ * Rapid prototyping: Design and develop robot and robot controllers with interfaces to [ROS](http://www.ros.org/wiki/gazebo) and [Solidworks](http://www.ros.org/wiki/sw_urdf_exporter).
  * Custom UI: Create your own interfaces to Gazebo for personalized user interaction, or research studies.
  * Legged locomotion: Design and test legged robot locomotion.
  * Robot competition: Run team competitions in soccer or outdoor environments.
  * Person simulation: Use human motion capture data to animate people.
- * Phyics simulation research:

-### Terminology
+ * Regression testing: Use Gazebo to test simple or complex robot systems to maintain code.

 ### Gazebo in the Future